Ion Weibel Instability in the hybrid framework: the optimal resolution: Conclusions

 Our results have direct implications for the modeling of collisionless shocks and other beam-driven plasma systems.
 As outlined in \citet{Orusa2025}, in perpendicular shocks, the magnetic topology of the transition region plays a key role in particle injection and acceleration, making it essential to accurately capture the ion-scale instabilities that shape it.
 The criteria derived here provide practical guidelines for designing hybrid simulations that are both computationally efficient and physically reliable.
 Future improvements in hybrid approaches, including more realistic electron closures, may extend the accessible parameter space and further enhance the fidelity of large-scale simulations of collisionless plasma dynamics.

 \acknowledgments We gratefully acknowledge T. Amano, D. Caprioli, L. Sironi, and A. Spitkovsky for helpful discussions.
 Simulations were performed on computational resources provided by the University of Chicago Research Computing Center.
 L.O. acknowledges the support of the Multimessenger Plasma Physics Center (MPPC), NSF grants PHY2206607 and PHY2206609.
-L.O. also acknowledges support from NSF grant PHY2409223, Simons Foundation (MP-SCMPS-0000147) and DoE Early Career Award DE-SC0023015.
-T.J. is supported by a grant from the Simons Foundation (MP-SCMPS-0000147).
+T.J. is supported by grants from the Simons Foundation (MP-SCMPS-0000147) and NASA ATP 80NSSC24K1826.